CodeCommands/SOQL-App/INSTALLATION_GUIDE.md

 **Method 2: Utility Bar (Optional)**
 1. App will be automatically available in utility bar
-2. Look for SOQL icon in bottom toolbar
+2. Look for SOQL Runner icon in bottom toolbar

 ---